Seattle Children’s cuts 135 positions amid economic uncertainty

 According to the Washington State Hospital Association, survey results showed revenue increased 5% year-over-year, but total operating expenses increased by 9%.
 Net operating losses topped $2 billion last year.

 As for Seattle Children’s, the layoffs are happening at a busy hospital.
-The level 1 pediatric trauma rehabilitation center saw more than 391,000 patient visits last year.
 Seattle Children’s serves patients from Washington, Alaska, Montana and Idaho.
 It is the largest region of any children’s hospital in the country.

 Watch KING 5's top stories playlist: